akseshina/nebenan_task/README.md

 Now, let's visualize the distribution of each metric as a normalized histogram.
 I do not show values greater than 7 on these histograms, as the number of active users with values greater than that decreases significantly.
 Thus, I cut off the long tails of the distributions and suggest focusing on their left side.

 On each graph, I also highlighted in purple the percentage of users for whom a particular metric is zero.
 From the histograms, we can see that the vast majority of users are not very active and may not perform any actions even in 12 weeks.
 Therefore, it is not advisable to choose values of X and Y for the criteria too high, as such behavior would be highly untypical given the current user activity.

+To avoid overloading the report with a large number of plots, you can expand and collapse each histogram set for each metric as needed.

 <details>
   <summary>Posts Created</summary>